-Complete Guide to the Note9 S Pen and Its Settings
+Complete guide to the Galaxy Note9 S Pen and its settings

-Your new Note9 has tons of new features!
-Thanks to Bluetooth technology, you can now take pictures remotely using the S Pen.
-For remote command features to work, it's important to keep your S Pen paired and connected to your phone.
-Learn the signs that tell you when your S Pen isn't paired so you'll know when to reconnect it and keep getting the most out of your new phone.
+Your Note9 has tons of features!
+For the remote command features to work, it's important to keep your S Pen paired and connected to your phone.
+Learn the signs that tell you when your S Pen isn't paired so you'll know when to reconnect it and keep getting the most out of your phone.

 The Note9 S Pen is powered by Bluetooth, which lets you use Remote Control commands.
 To adjust these commands, open the Quick Settings panel by swiping down from the top of the screen.
 Swipe left, and then touch and hold the S Pen Remote icon.